telerik/fiddler-everywhere-docs/get-started/capture-traffic.md

 That's it!
 Your incoming and outgoing traffic will be immediately captured and displayed in the [Web Sessions List]({%slug web-sessions-list%}).

+>tip With **Live Traffic** turned on to **Capturing**, open a browser like Google Chrome and type an address (like `http://example.com`).
+Return to Fiddler Everywhere and you will immediatly notice that the request is intercepted and the Wewb Sessions List is populated.
+The **Result** field for that test address should return **200**.
+Your first request is now successfully captured with Fiddler!

 ## Next Steps

-Now that your traffic is captured, the next steps are to inspect it in detail.
+Now that your traffic is captured, the next steps are to inspect it in details.
 Learn more about [inspecting traffic with Fiddler Everywhere]({%slug inspecting-traffic-get-started%}).